ezbot-ai/docs/docs/01-welcome.md

 # Welcome

 Welcome to ezbot Docs!
-This is the place to learn about how to use ezbot to optimize your website.
+This is the place to learn how to use ezbot to optimize your website.

 ## Docs Structure